Sign inStart your trial

 In early 2024, Klarna announced it had replaced approximately 700 customer service agents with an AI assistant.
 The company promoted the move publicly, claiming the AI handled two-thirds of customer support chats and matched the productivity of its former human team.
 It looked like a clean automation win.

-A year later, CEO Sebastian Siemiatkowski walked it back.
-"As cost unfortunately seems to have been a too predominant evaluation factor," he said, "what you end up having is lower quality."
-The AI couldn't show empathy, couldn't interpret emotional context, couldn't handle the nuanced situations that were actually the hard part of the job.
-Klarna shifted back to a hybrid model, repositioning human support as a trust differentiator rather than a cost center.
+A year later, in May 2025, CEO Sebastian Siemiatkowski walked it back.
+“As cost unfortunately seems to have been a too predominant evaluation factor,” he said, “what you end up having is lower quality.”
+The AI couldn’t show empathy, couldn’t interpret emotional context, couldn’t handle the nuanced situations that were actually the hard part of the job.
+Klarna started hiring human agents again and called investing in the quality of human support “the way of the future”, repositioning human support as a trust differentiator rather than a cost center.

 Why jumping to autonomy backfires